 The beauty of baking is the array of ingredients you can play around with.
 Let’s look at what you can swap for traditional ingredients.

-1. Sugar
+1. Healthy Baking With Sugar Substitutes

-Table 1 below summarizes known sugar substitutes, their ratios, tips and what you need to look out for or adjust.
+Table 1 below summarizes known sugar substitutes, their ratios, tips, and what you need to look out for or adjust.

 On the other hand, gluten-free flours like almond, coconut, and oat flour work great for those with gluten intolerance.
 Be prepared for a bit of a texture change and a hint of their inherent flavors.